Skip to Main Content

 5. The university may also require additional payment or impose a fee for the amount that is the difference between the amount of the student’s financial obligation and the amount of the VA education benefit disbursement.
 This applies only if you are not receiving 100% of your Post 9/11 benefit, or if you incur miscellaneous fees such as new student orientation, that the VA does not cover.

-Additional information concerning veteran benefits can be found in the Veterans Success Center.
-The Veteran Success Center (VSC) is located in the Student Center and can be contacted at VSC@untdallas.edu.
-You can also refer to our website for more information: https://sa.untdallas.edu/veterans-success-center.
+Additional information concerning veteran benefits can be found at the UNT Dallas Office of the Registrar.
+The Registrar VA Certification team is located in the Student Center and can be contacted at VAcertification@untdallas.edu.
+You can also refer to our website for more information: https://www.untdallas.edu/registrar/va/

 Hazlewood Act for Texas Veterans